 More with Less: Patients with less breast tissue can achieve excellent results without the usual risks of caving or rippling associated with reconstructive augmentation.

-Durability: Aside from cases with rarer complications, gummy bear implants can last up to 20 years.
+Durability: Aside from cases with rarer complications, implants can last up to 20 years.

 Scarring: These more solid silicone implants require a much larger incision for safe insertion, leading to potential for larger scars.